PSA Phuentsholing Stadium: Ground

 It is the only recreational venue in Phuntsholing.
 For example, the annual inter-departmental football tournament start depends solely on the PSA Football Ground being ready for usage.
 Preparatory work on the stadium was needed as it was hosting an event to celebrate Bhutan's monarch, King Jigme Khesar Namgyel Wangchuck.

 Hosting the 2011 Bhutan Monsoon Tournament, more fixtures were played irrespective of the rainfall reducing the pitch to a desolate field of uprooted grass roots which was a problem in the monsoon season.
 Artificial turf was built to supplant the sand pitch, costing a budget of 16.5 million Bhutanese ngultrums.

 Expansions

-A facelift of the PSA Football Ground started in 2009 which saw a three-sided public gallery that could hold 5,000 spectators.
+A facelift of the PSA Football Ground started in 2009 with a three-sided public gallery that could hold 5,000 spectators.
 A considerable sum of 9.8 million Bhutanese ngultrums was provided in assistance to the project from the Asian Development Bank.
 In 2017, a V-shaped drain was constructed as well as the laying of paved blocks.
-Around 90,428 Bhutanese ngultrums were paid to the contractors in accordance with the instruction to the bidders.
+Around 90,000 ngultrums were paid to the contractors in accordance with the instruction to the bidders.